ChrBlo/PetMazeMadness/README.md

 - [ ] ?

 Other External modules/APIs used: //TODO
-- [ ] yr.no weather forecast open API (https://developer.yr.no/doc)
+- [ ] yr.no weather forecast open API (https://developer.yr.no/doc) - Used in a game settings that blocks game if nice weather
 - [ ] ?

 ## Installation 🚀 //TODO